 On August 28, Katherine Cornero, aka “Mrs. Catherine Martell” was arrested at her home, 2403 Wellington Rd., found with 115 cases of liquor and 25 cases of wine.
 She was booked as “Jane Doe Cornero” along with former police officer Eddie Edwards, later her husband.

 In September, Frank, alias William J. Black, appeared in court for the gun possession charges back in April.
 He was fined $50 but spared jail time as it was shown that he had had a permit to carry the weapon.
 Chief Davis denounced Frank as “one of our worst gunmen and booze importers.”
+(Davis apparently “forgot” about Farmer Page, who at this point had shot at least two persons).

 The following month, Eddie Edwards, of 228 Witmer St., was identified as a “henchman” of Tony’s and arrested by federal officers with 92 cases of liquor.